 When available, the chart below also explores ethnic diversity among the faculty at Amridge.

-At Amridge University, the male to female student ratio is above the national average of about 40:60 with a student body that is predominantly female.
+At Amridge University, the male to female student ratio is far above the national average of about 40:60 with a student body that is equally balanced.

 Review Male/Female Diversity at Amridge

-When available, the chart below will include the male to female percentage among Amridge's faculty, as well as students.
+When available, the chart below will include the male to female percentage among Amridge's undergraduate students.